 The food Laura serves at the Courtyard Cafe is freshly made and locally sourced, Fair Trade and organic where possible.
 Everything is cooked on the premises with love, care and attention to detail and nutrition in mind.

 Lyme Regis Brewery is impressive – industrial looking, but on a human scale.
-From the courtyard, Lyme Regis Brewery doors open to three, huge, polished, steel tanks standing on a floor that is spotless from its recent hose-down.
+From the courtyard, Lyme Regis Brewery doors open to a funky tap room, with state of the art nano brewing equipment and chilled out vibe.
+Kick back, enjoy a great beer and learn about brewing!

 The Town Mill is an impressive working mill at the centre of Lyme Regis, where it has milled grain for over five hundred years.
 With its milling machinery spread over three large floors, this watermill offers opportunities for the study of history, science and geography topics within Key Stages 1, 2 and 3 of the national curriculum.